Southern road closures

 Full road closures also allow other authorities like councils and utilities companies to carry out their work alongside our crews meaning less disruption on the road network.

-Detour: M1, Picton Road and Mount Keira Road, or via Mount Keira Road from West Wollongong.
+Detour: M1, Picton Road and Mount Keira Road, or via Mount Keira Road.

 Additional travel time: motorists should allow for an extra five minutes travel time.